Kelvinchuks/Risk-Management-Policy/README.md

 Our objective was to identify ineffective cloud security controls contributing to the compliance gaps.
 To achieve this, I reviewed the compliance report for the cloud resources in the project, analyzed the issues, and provided targeted recommendations for remediation.

+Here is the Link to the [Compliance Report](https://github.com/Kelvinchuks/Risk-Management-Policy/blob/Kelvinchuks/NIST%20SP%20800-53%20compliance%20report.xlsx)